 Luís María Peralta Adobe

-Built in 1797, the Peralta Adobe is the last remaining structure from El Pueblo de San José de Guadalupe.
-See the Adobe’s horno, an outside working oven, or venture inside the home and see two rooms furnished as they might have been when they were occupied by the Gonzales and Peralta families.
+The adobe was built in 1797 by Manuel Gonzelez, an Apache Indian — also the first resident, and second mayor, of San Jose.
+The second occupant was Luís María Peralta, who held the highest office in the community as commissioner.
+Both were part of the Juan Bautista de Anza expedition.
+The adobe is the last remaining structure from El Pueblo de San José de Guadalupe.
+See the Adobe’s horno, an outside working oven, or venture inside the home and see two rooms furnished as they might have been when they were occupied by the Gonzalez and Peralta families.

 The exquisite Fallon House was built in 1855 by one of San José’s earliest mayors.
 The Victorian mansion showcases fifteen fully furnished rooms typical of the Victorian period.
 Learn about Thomas Fallon, a frontiersman in the John C. Fremont expedition, and Carmel Fallon, the daughter of one of the most prominent Mexican landowners in California.